 Stack these various levels up on top of each other and the dissonance between them will surely become apparent.
-On the emotional level, we might be secretly saying, “I do not want to love,” which comes from a part of us that gets off on hating.
+On the emotional level, we might be secretly saying, “I do not want to love”.
+This comes from a part of us that gets off on hating.
 But in our brains, perhaps we’re saying, “I really should love you.
 If I don’t, I’m bad and then no pleasure for me.
 So how about this: I’ll force myself to love you.”
 At the same time, another mental level is pushing back with, “You’rethe bad one; I have no use for you.”
-This is used to cover and explain away the whole not-loving thing.
+We use this as a cover to explain away the whole not-loving thing.

 Meanwhile, downtown in the physical/sexual department, we’re saying, “I want to have you—to possess you—so I can have my pleasure.”
-All these crossed wires may result in squelching the sex drive altogether, or it might show up by finding pleasure in giving pain, or getting pleasure from denying both the self and the other person.
+All these crossed wires may result in squelching the sex drive altogether.
+Or it might show up by finding pleasure in giving pain, or by getting pleasure from denying both the self and the other person.